julianchae/Branching/README.md

 ## GIT CHEAT SHEET
 ## overview of git Commands
 ### Basic Commands

+hey this is the new branch stuff git rocks socks and croc

 * 'git init' -initialize a local git repo
 * 'git add filenName ' -stage files/folders for commit
 * 'git add .' - stage current folder for commit